JBraunsmaJr/UniGrader/README.md

 # UniGrader
 Educational Github-based Grading System which leverages docker technology

+When you run the UniGrader application it shall generate a `report.json` file located in the `SubmissionData` directory.
+You can upload this file at [UniGrader Dashboard](https://jbraunsmajr.github.io/UniGrader/) to view the statistics.

 ## Requirements
 This framework was designed to run on a system which has docker installed!
 Also leverages the C# `Net6.0` runtime.